esc/numba-use-cases-talk/README.rst

 to the popular DuckDB, and finally NumbSQL, a Numba based interface to SQLite.

 Lastly, I will discuss the challenges and opportunities that come with maintaining a heavily used low-level library.
-Such as the need for rigurous testing and a solid release process that makes use of release candidates.
+Such as the need for rigorous testing and a solid release process that makes use of release candidates.

 Licensing